My Diet (aka Mastering Metabolism and Preventing Disease)

 • Ha, made you look.
 Help yourself to a second glass of residual sugar-free wine instead.

 Thoughts?
 Disputes?
-Want to fight about nightshades?
+Want to argue about nightshades?
 Great recipes to share?
 Shoot me a note.

 Additional Reading